A list of articles about Seaman and an index of selected stories from the expedition journals

 April 11, 1806

 On this wet spring day at the Cascades of the Columbia, the men tow four dugout canoes through the “big Shoote.”
-Hostilities ensue when a few local Indians start stealing things—even Lewis’s dog Seaman.
+Hostilities ensue when a few local Natives start stealing things.
+Even Lewis’s dog Seaman is stolen.

 May 23, 1806

-At Long Camp in present-day Kamiah, Idaho, toddler Jean Baptiste’s health improves and Seaman pursues a wounded deer.
-Hunters bring in a Columbian ground squirrel and great grey owl, both new to science.
+At Long Camp in present Kamiah, Idaho, toddler Jean Baptiste’s health improves, and Lewis’s dog Seaman helps hunt by pursuing a wounded deer.
+Lewis declares the Nez Perce method of castrating horses works better than his, and the hunters bring in a few grouse and two animals new to science: the Columbian ground squirrel and great grey owl.

 July 5, 1806